-Analysis: The LEI Index is just below its highs for the cycle.
-Chart Framework: I'd get incrementally negative on the outlook for the S&P if the LEI Index began trending sideways to down while the S&P was at or near bull market highs.
+Analysis: The LEI Index is just below its highs for the cycle- it's too early to say whether this is a negative sign.
+Chart Framework: I'd get incrementally negative on the outlook for the S&P if the LEI Index began trending sideways to down (on a YoY basis) while the S&P was at or near bull market highs.